Paginating Results in SQL Server

 - Offset: The starting point (row number) for retrieving records for a specific page.
 Calculated as

-(Page Number - 1) * Page Size
+(Page Number - 1) * Page Size.

 Traditional Pagination with ROW_NUMBER()

-window function.
+A common approach to pagination is to use the ROW_NUMBER() window function.
 This function assigns a unique sequential integer to each row within a result set based on a specified order.

 Here’s how it works: